 Karna's Background

-Karna was born to Kunti before her marriage.
-Unable to care for him, she placed him in a basket and abandoned him.
-Karna was then raised by a charioteer, leading many to mock him as a "Suta Putra" (son of a charioteer).
-However, Duryodhana, who valued Karna for his skills and loyalty, always stood by him, defending him against any insult.
-This deep bond with Duryodhana led Karna to fight on the side of the Kauravas against the Pandavas in the great war.
+Karna was then raised by a charioteer (Sarathi).
+Due to this many people started to mock him as a “Suta Putra” (son of a charioteer).
+However, Duryodhana, valued Karna for his loyalty and skills.
+Duryodhana always stood by Karna, and defended him against many insults.
+Because of this deep bond with Duryodhana, Karna decided to fight on the side of Kauravas against Pandavas in the great Mahabharata war.

-The Curse of Bhoomi Devi
+The Curse of Bhoomi Devi (Hindu goddess of Earth)

 The Curse of Parashurama